twisstedx/Batch-Token-Grabber/README.md

 After all that it moves all the files to the folder then zips the folder and sends it to the webhook

 Then it exists

+# CHANGE LOG

+10/17/2022 Added back older version that works with obfuscator so people can still use a working FUD version